alexgohan8/Victory/README.md

-# Soccer Secret Simulation
+# New Game WIP
-**Soccer Secret Simulation** is an AI generated spin-off game for Android and PC featuring traditional controls and dream match battles.
+**New Game** AI generated game for Android and PC.

+---

+## Synopsis

+The greatest heroes from the Inazuma Eleven series are summoned by the God of Soccer to the Soccer World to compete in the Interdimensional Strongest Cup— a tournament designed to prepare them for a dangerous threat.

 ---